ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 However, everyone began to worry that all of this might not have been enough, as the scoreline was still tied at 5–5.
 The smell of another potential tiebreaker lingered in the air.

-::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357)'s final pick was HR2, one which he had handily won in the previous match.
-However, despite some narrow misses at the start and at the end of this pick, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) didn't waver once, reducing his miss count from 73 to 7 and getting tantalisingly close to 99% accuracy, leaving ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) in the dust and securing himself the first break point of the bracket reset.
+::{ flag=JP }:: ::kanten\107::{ user-id=11680357 }'s final pick was HR2, one which he had handily won in the previous match.
+However, despite some narrow misses at the start and at the end of this pick, ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } didn't waver once, reducing his miss count from 73 to 7 and getting tantalisingly close to 99% accuracy, leaving ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 } in the dust and securing himself the first break point of the bracket reset.

-With a 5–6 lead, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) doubled down and picked HR1 — a pick which, again, ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) had won previously.
-By adding insult to injury on the home stretch, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) finished with an FC, replicating his opponent's feat from the previous match with much better accuracy to boot and denying his chance at another tiebreaker.
+With a 5–6 lead, ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } doubled down and picked HR1 — a pick which, again, ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 } had won previously.
+By adding insult to injury on the home stretch, ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } finished with an FC, replicating his opponent's feat from the previous match with much better accuracy to boot and denying his chance at another tiebreaker.

-::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073), the favourite to win since the very beginning, became the final EGTS champion, but absolutely no one could've anticipated what it took him to get there in the end.
+::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 }, the favourite to win since the very beginning, became the final EGTS champion, but absolutely no one could've anticipated what it took him to get there in the end.

 The Grand Finals of EGTS 2025, much like the entire tournament itself, was a spectacle second to none.
 To have two of osu!taiko's most prolific players push each other to a tiebreaker nearly twice is a historic moment that none of the hundreds of people watching live are sure to forget any time soon.